NCAR/DART/guide/data-management-issues.rst

 within a single run of filter.

 * Only observations within the current assimilation window, O
-* O observations times N ensemble members for the Forward Operator results
+* O observations times N ensemble members for the Forward Operator (FO) results
 * O observations times N ensemble members for the QC results

 Delayed writing option